Five Tips for Strengthening Firm Culture

 Sounds obvious, doesn’t it?
 But there’s a twist.

-Competence doesn’t actually rank highly among the requirements for partners in our study at all.
+Competence didn’t actually rank highly in the majority of partner requirements when interviewed in our study at all.

 READ MORE →